Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ```

-But in particular we see a user1 has been created with verification key, signing key, payment address, staking key pair, verification key, signing key, corresponding staking address.If you recall from last time, we talked about the cardano cli, there's a very useful query command, query UTxO to get the UTxO at an address.
+But in particular we see a user1 has been created with verification key, signing key, payment address, staking key pair, verification key, signing key, corresponding staking address.
+If you recall from last time, we talked about the Cardano-CLI, there is a very useful query command, query UTxO to get the UTxO at an address.
+Looking at **query-utxo-user1.sh**:

 ```
 #!/bin/bash